 This type of door, however, requires its equivalent in size where the door is placed when it is opened; and can thus lead to having to do without one of its walls for the side option.
 Note: this type of garage door is more expensive to purchase.
-A strong material is also essential to ensure the durability of sectional garage doors.
+Strong material is also essential to ensure the durability of sectional garage doors.

-This type of garage door is made up of two panels which, like a gate, opens from either side.
+This type of garage door is made up of two panels that, like a gate, open from either side.
 The two panels can therefore open independently of one another.
 The disadvantage is the need to have sufficient space outside the garage so that the open doors do not overflow onto the sidewalk or the road, nor obstruct the passage.
 However, opening to the outside means preserved interior space, and this is the advantage of swing garage doors.

-Before installing a garage door, it is therefore important to know the measurements, the space available in and outside the room, in order to choose the model of door most suited to your project.
+Before installing a garage door, it is therefore important to know the measurements, and the space available in and outside the room, in order to choose the model of door most suited to your project.

 When you are ready to take that next step, we will be right by your side.

 We offer a free measure and quote and would love to assist you to put in the garage doors of your dreams, or… your budget.
 Either way, we deliver on quality, service and speed.

 Your local Melbourne Garage Door Team.